Rahulbaran/quiz-villa/README.md

 # quiz-villa

-Quiz app created using vanilla javascript &amp; bundled using vite
+A Quiz application created using Vanilla JavaScript &amp; bundled using vite.